marina601/easy-cocktail-recipes/TESTING.md

   - On landing of the home page the user is greeted with a hero image of the barman making cocktails
   - The user is greeted with a heading on top of the page which clearly defines the subject of the website
   - The user is greeted with a quote on the right hand side of the page defining the theme of the website.
+  - The background image chosed for the site, was designed to give an impression to the use of entering in the trendy bar, seeing the barman mixing drinks.
+With dark background and black and white image makes all other features stand out.
   - The user is presented with a clear navigation which tells the user what pages the user can access.
   - The navigation is responsive on mobile devices.
   - The navigation is sticky throughout the site giving the user accessability to access any page at any given time.